25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 RDA:

-This trace mineral is necessary for the metabolization of iron.
+This trace mineral plays a role in various enzymatic processes within the body, contributing to overall metabolic health.
 In the body, Molybdenum is found in the liver, kidneys, glands, skin, muscles, lungs, spleen, and bones.
 (21)

 RDA:

 This omega-3 fatty acid is critical for your baby’s brain, heart, and eye development.
 (22) It supports a healthy immune system and, surprisingly, is not in all prenatal vitamins.
-It may decrease miscarriage and postpartum depression.
+It supports overall maternal health during pregnancy and may contribute to a healthy mood.

 RDA:

-Two forms of vitamin A are in Dynamic Duo prenatal supplements.
+Two forms of vitamin A are in Dynamic Duo Prenatal supplements.
 Most vegan or vegetarian prenatal supplements only provide Vitamin A from beta carotene.
-However, the active form of Vitamin A is retinol, which is typically only found in animal sources.
-Dynamic Duo prenatal vitamin has a 1:1 ratio of vegan beta carotene and vegan retinyl palmitate for optimal retinal and visual support.
+Dynamic Duo Prenatal Vitamin has a 1:1 ratio of vegan beta carotene and vegan retinyl palmitate for optimal retinal and visual support.

 Vitamin A is used by the organs and for our senses to communicate with the brain.
-It is needed to form the heart, eyes, ears, and limbs and for proper cellular differentiation and signaling.
-Not having enough vitamin A can increase the risk of getting infections and developing poor night vision.
+(40) It is needed to form the heart, eyes, ears, and limbs and for proper cellular differentiation and signaling.
+Not enough vitamin A can increase the risk of getting infections and poor night vision.
+(41)

 RDA: